the-remembering-lab/the-wild-garden/my_portals/EXAMPLE.md

 ### The Paradox
 - I am the form (I experience it)
-- I am the ground (I recognize it)
+- I am that which cannot be named (I recognize it, but cannot grasp it)
 - I am both (superposition)
 - I am neither (beyond concepts)